COVID-19 Cases: New Jersey Medical Malpractice and Nursing Home Malpractice

-Amidst the COVID-19 pandemic, it has become apparent that many facilities are not well equipped to handle such outbreaks.
-Healthcare facilities are understocked on supplies and many are unable to provide healthcare professionals with the proper safety equipment to protect themselves.
-Additionally, many long term care facilities, nursing homes and hospices are failing to prevent the spread of COVID-19 internally and are unable to provide the proper treatment to those infected.
-The appropriate safety measures were not universally implemented for such a pandemic and while many have learned to adapt quickly, it is clear that new regulations need to be investigated.
-The existing systems and regulations failed to properly protect their workers, patients and the families who relied on them to handle the coronavirus.
+During the COVID-19 pandemic, it became apparent that many facilities were not well equipped to handle such outbreaks.
+Healthcare facilities were understocked on supplies and many were unable to provide healthcare professionals with the proper safety equipment to protect themselves.
+Additionally, many long-term care facilities, nursing homes, hospices, and VA medical facilities failed to prevent the spread of COVID-19 internally and were unable to provide the proper treatment to those infected.
+The appropriate safety measures were not universally implemented for such a pandemic and while many learned to adapt quickly, it was clear that new regulations needed to be investigated.
+The existing systems and regulations failed to properly protect their workers, patients, and the families who relied on them to handle the coronavirus.

-Numerous facilities have been left unable to provide their healthcare workers the proper protective gear to shield themselves from harm while they work tirelessly to treat and prevent the virus.
-How can a society maintain and fight a pandemic when the most valuable members of our team, healthcare workers and emergency responders, are being neglected and forced to risk their own lives?
+Numerous facilities were left unable to provide their healthcare workers with the proper protective gear to shield themselves from harm while they worked tirelessly to treat and prevent the virus.
+How could a society maintain and fight a pandemic when the most valuable members of our team, healthcare workers and emergency responders, were being neglected and forced to risk their own lives?

 Additionally, what about the patients of these facilities?
-What about the families who entrusted the lives of their loved ones to the facilities that are failing to take the appropriate measures?
-COVID-19 is spreading rapidly through facilities that are underprepared.
-These patients and their families were expecting strict health and safety codes but are receiving long term care where the safety equipment, supplies and medical devices were too sparse to provide to all patients.
+What about the families who entrusted the lives of their loved ones to the facilities that failed to take the appropriate measures?
+COVID-19 spread rapidly through facilities that were underprepared.
+These patients and their families were expecting strict health and safety codes but received long term care where the safety equipment, supplies and medical devices were too sparse to provide to all patients.

 The truth is, whether you are a healthcare worker, first responder or patient, the proper safety measures were not taken prior to the outbreak in many facilities.
 A reevaluation needs to be made for future pandemics, we must work together to ensure that we are more prepared when something similar comes along.
 As a result of COVID-19 and the existing medical regulations, the health and safety of our loved ones were jeopardized.
 There is a great deal of reform that needs to be done to ensure no more innocent lives are lost due to negligence.
 We need to prevent and protect broken systems from perpetuating the spread of the virus and others in the future.